 Check Also: Available Programs for International Students

-Before you can start your application for a Korean student visa, you’ll need to be accepted from a university or college in South Korea.
+Before you can start your application for a Korean student visa, you’ll need to be accepted by a university or college in South Korea.
 In this case, you make sure to send your study application and give it your best shot to get the acceptance letter.

-2. Complete your Visa Requirements
+Step 2.
+Complete your visa requirements

 Besides the standard requirements for Korean student visa application, you might need to submit specific documents depending on your country of origin.
 For example, suppose you’re from China.
 In that case, you’ll need to submit a diploma issued by the Chinese Ministry of Education accredited certification center.